 Having more financial stability can help boost the economy, as tenants in San Diego and across California may increase the money they have to spend on things other than rent, like amenities for their daily lives, or even education for themselves or their children.
-Rent in San Diego and in other areas in California is considerably more expensive than most other places in the country, which is why renters new relief in law form.
+Rent in San Diego County and in other areas in California is considerably more expensive than most other places in the country, which is why renters new relief in law form.

 New properties for rent (less than 15 years old)